 The Reserve Bank supervises banks, non-bank deposit takers and life insurers to ensure they meet obligations designed to help deter and detect money laundering and terrorist financing.

-The Reserve Bank oversees the New Zealand payment system for the purpose of promoting the maintenance of a sound and efficient financial system.
+The Reserve Bank oversees New Zealand financial market infrastructures, such as payment and settlement systems, for the purpose of promoting the maintenance of a sound and efficient financial system.

 There are many potential incidents that could directly or indirectly impact the financial system in a way that could significantly damage or impede the soundness or efficiency of the financial system.